ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 The same can be done for decreasing values, multiplying or dividing.
 {% highlight java %}
-size = size-5; //Takes the value from size, adds 5, then assigns the result into the size variable size = size\*5; //Takes the value from size, multiplies it by 5, then assigns the result into the size variable size = size/5; //Takes the value from size, divides it by 5, then assigns the result into the size variable
+size = size-5; //Takes the value from size, adds 5, then assigns the result into the size variable size = size*5; //Takes the value from size, multiplies it by 5, then assigns the result to size size = size/5; //Takes the value from size, divides it by 5, then assigns the result to size
 {% endhighlight %}

 <br>